 So how can we help change this gender norm?
 We don’t pretend complex issues like this can be solved by one business, with one initiative.
 But making people think about the status quo can be a first step to challenging it, if it isn’t fair.
 And by putting our brands at the centre of the change we want to create, we’ll keep building the consumer trust we need to grow our business.

 Katja Freiwald, our Director of Global Partnerships and Advocacy for Women’s Empowerment and Livelihoods, explains the potential she sees in rebalancing unpaid work.

-“Personally, the topic of unpaid care work is very present for me, being just back from maternity leave – trying to balance work and family life – and being a mother has made me realise that the inequitable distribution of unpaid care and domestic work is probably linked to the most deeply ingrained social norms in societies across the world.
+“Personally, the topic of unpaid care work is very present for me, having returned from maternity leave and trying to balance work and family life.
+Being a mother has made me realise that the inequitable distribution of unpaid care and domestic work is probably linked to the most deeply ingrained social norms in societies across the world.

 There’s enough evidence that addressing this issue will play a big part in unlocking true economic empowerment for women.
 For Unilever, unpaid care work is a priority area given that it directly impacts women every day in our workplace, supply chain and distribution network, as well as our consumers.

 Unilever is taking its responsibility towards its own employees seriously, for example through progressive diversity and inclusion policies.